Conn. home invasion survivor: No run for CongressFebruary 5, 2014 @ 10:43 am

 The family was held hostage for hours by two paroled burglars and their home set on fire.
 Petit was beaten, tied up and taken to the basement, but he managed to escape and crawl to a neighbor's house for help.

-His wife was taken to a bank to withdraw money, then was raped and strangled back at the house.
+Petit's wife was taken to a bank to withdraw money, then was raped and strangled back at the house.
 Their daughters were tied to their beds and died of smoke inhalation after the house was doused in gasoline and set on fire.

 Steven Hayes, 50, and Joshua Komisarjevsky, 33, were sentenced to death for the killings.